cpjobling/eg-150-textbook/lti_systems/lti3.md

 +++ {"slideshow": {"slide_type": "slide"}}

 (Systems_Described_by_Differential_Equations)=
-# Systems Described by Differential Equations
+# Unit 3.4: Systems Described by Differential Equations

 This section is based on Section 2.5 of {cite}`schaum`